Koh Doc Mai

-Koh Doc Mai (Flower Island) is a small kidney shaped island just over 15km due east of Chalong bay, Phuket.
-Often used as a dive site on the way to/from the King Cruiser Wreck, Shark Point or Phi Phi, it’s considered one of the best ‘wall dives’ in the area.
-The larger east face and smaller north/south ends offer steep walls covered in small colorful corals that are just teaming with macro marine life, where as the west side offers a sloping/ledged hard coral reef.
+Often used as a dive site on the way to/from the King Cruiser Wreck, Shark Point or Phi Phi, it’s considered the best wall dive in the area.
+The larger east face and smaller north / south ends offer steep walls covered in small colorful corals that are just teaming with macro marine life, where as the west side offers a sloping / ledges of hard coral reef.

-The base of the island meets the sloping bottom at depths of between 18-22m, where the bottom continues out to well over 30m.
+The base of the island meets the sloping bottom at depths of between 18-22m, where the bottom continues out to 30m and 40m in some places.
 Predominantly a sandy-rubble base on the east, north and south and a soft sandy base with large soft coral covered boulders on the west, this dive site can be prone to strong currents (great for drift diving) and very varied visibility – on a good day it can be stunning, particularly in the current – on a bad day, maybe 3-5m visibility.

-Koh Doc Mai is well suited for experienced divers who want to see something special or for those on more advanced courses.
-It does offer 2 small caves on the east face but with so much marine life to see on the outside and over-hangs, they are not particularly recommended/interesting enough to enter unless for a cavern diving course for example.
+Koh Doc Mai is well suited for experienced divers who want to see something special or for those on more advanced courses or drift diving courses.